 The Study Abroad Fee is charged each semester a student is abroad on a Freeman semester exchange program.
 The Study Abroad Fee covers the cost of providing resources to Freeman students going abroad.
-The fee covers such services and resources as pre-application advising, pre-departure advising and orientation, visa advising, visa application courier services (Spain only), scholarship advising, pre-departure survival language classes (Spanish, German, Mandarin, and French), GeoBlue comprehensive travel medical insurance, services of Crisis24 travel security services, pre-approval of courses, academic transcript, transfer of credits and grades, and study abroad returnee programming.
+The fee covers such services and resources as pre-application advising, pre-departure advising and orientation, visa advising, scholarship advising, GeoBlue comprehensive travel medical insurance, services of Crisis24 travel security services, pre-approval of courses, academic transcript, transfer of credits and grades, and study abroad returnee programming.